hariommodi812/Blog/README.md

-# BlogBuddy-3
+# BlogBuddy

-BlogBuddy-3 is a full-stack web application that allows users to create, manage, and view blog posts with a seamless user experience.
+BlogBuddy is a full-stack web application that allows users to create, manage, and view blog posts with a seamless user experience.
 It includes a Django backend, a modern frontend, and structured API communication between client and server.

 ---